tarakc02/julia-experiments/redblack-tree/README.md

 - `contains` returns `true` or `false` based on whether an element is present in the set
 - `minimum` and `maximum` return the minimum and maximum element
 - `between` returns an iterator of elements between a low and high value (in ascending order)
+- 'delete_min` returns the new set resulting from removing the smallest element, again without modifying the original set

 The constraint that I can't modify the set during `insert`s means I'll have a persistent data structure.
 But to still be efficient, I can't just be making deep copies of a set every time I want to insert a new element.